-Ms. Allison found the need of expression through art in her youth and continued her education at the Institute of American Indian Arts in Santa Fe, NM.
-She graduated with an Associates Degree in three-dimensional art.
+Ms. Allison found the need for expression through art in her youth and continued her education at the Institute of American Indian Arts in Santa Fe, NM.
+She graduated with an Associate's Degree in three-dimensional art.
 While there, Marla, had the opportunity to study under the direction of Mateo Romero.
 Since graduating from I.A.I.A. in Santa Fe, NM Marla has been accepted and displayed artwork at the Heard Museum Indian Fair and Market, the Santa Fe Indian Market, and the Smithsonian in New York.
 Permanent collections with Marla’s work are found in The Red Cloud Indian School Collections in Pine Ridge, SD, The Heard Museum Permanent Collection in Phoenix, AZ, The Museum of Indian Arts and Culture, Santa Fe, NM, and various private collections around the country Berlin, Germany, and Rome, Italy.

-Recently Miss Allison has received the Eric and Barbara Dobkin Native Woman’s Fellowship at the School for Advanced Research (S.A.R.) in Santa Fe, NM and finished her fellowship in June of 2010.
+Recently Miss Allison has received the Eric and Barbara Dobkin Native Woman’s Fellowship at the School for Advanced Research (S.A.R.) in Santa Fe, NM, and finished her fellowship in June of 2010.